Case study · Building in public

 Persistence, split by data shape

-media bytes (binary) → IndexedDB
+media bytes (binary) → IndexedDB (local) + S3 (public URL for Lambda)

 Undo/redo — snapshots + coalescing